Refinitiv/Real-Time-SDK/Cpp-C/Eta/README.md

     Library Name              Package Version
     ------------              ---------------
-    librssl.lib               eta3.3.1.G2
+    librssl.lib               eta3.4.0.L1
-    librsslVA.lib             eta3.3.1.G2
+    librsslVA.lib             eta3.4.0.L1
-    librsslVACache.lib        eta3.3.1.G2
+    librsslVACache.lib        eta3.4.0.L1
-    libansi.lib               eta3.3.1.G2
+    libansi.lib               eta3.4.0.L1
-    libdacs.lib               eta3.3.1.G2
+    libdacs.lib               eta3.4.0.L1

 ##### Shared Library Manifest

     Library Name              Package Version
     -------------             ---------------
-    librssl.dll               eta3.3.1.G2
+    librssl.dll               eta3.4.0.L1
-    librssl.lib               eta3.3.1.G2
+    librssl.lib               eta3.4.0.L1
-    librssl.pdb               eta3.3.1.G2
+    librssl.pdb               eta3.4.0.L1
-    librsslVA.dll             eta3.3.1.G2
+    librsslVA.dll             eta3.4.0.L1
-    librsslVA.lib             eta3.3.1.G2
+    librsslVA.lib             eta3.4.0.L1
-    librsslVA.pdb             eta3.3.1.G2
+    librsslVA.pdb             eta3.4.0.L1
-    librsslVACache.dll        eta3.3.1.G2
+    librsslVACache.dll        eta3.4.0.L1
-    librsslVACache.lib        eta3.3.1.G2
+    librsslVACache.lib        eta3.4.0.L1
-    librsslVACache.pdb        eta3.3.1.G2
+    librsslVACache.pdb        eta3.4.0.L1

 #### Linux
 Shared library use is similar to static library use, however there are several key differences.
 The shared library can be stored in a different location on the machine than the application using it.
 Ensure that the shared library location is present in the LD_LIBRARY_PATH being used by the application.
 The library use can be confirmed by using the ldd command on the application.
 This will show the shared library dependencies and where they are being resolved to.

 In addition, several versions of a shared library can co-exist on the machine.
 This allows for easy upgrade of functionality by deploying a newer shared library.
 It is important to ensure that the application is using a version that is binary compatible to the library that it originally linked with.

-To help with this, Transport API provides several versioning mechanisms for its shared libraries.
-Each library is provided with its package version appended to the end.
-For example, librssl-eta3.0.1.L1.so.
-Embedded in this library is a shared object name (soname) that conveys binary compatibility information.
-(For example, assuming that the embedded soname is librssl.so.1.
-If binary compatibility were to change in UPA, this embedded soname would be updated to be librssl.so.2.)
+To help with this, Transport API provides several versioning mechanisms for its open source and closed source shared libraries.
+Each open source library is provided with its package version appended to the end.
+For example, librssl.so.3.4.0.L1.
+For closed source shared libraries, the binary version is appended to the name.
+For example, librsslVACache.so.3.
+Embedded in each library is a shared object name (soname) that conveys binary compatibility information.
+For example, assuming that the embedded soname is librssl.so.1, if binary compatibility were to change in UPA, this embedded soname would be updated to be librssl.so.2.
 This naming convention is intended to help protect applications from using a non-compatible version of the shared library.
-This applies to all shared libraries of UPA.

 The Transport API provides a helpful script that will create soft links for the appropriate library names, allowing for applications to link against a consistent name, but still leverage product and binary compatibility versioning.
-This script is provided at the base level of the package, and can be run as follows:
+For example, librssl.so.3.4.0.L1 is the file; librssl.so.1 and librssl.so are symlinks to librssl.so.3.4.0.L1.
+Similarly for closed source example, librsslVACache.so.1 is the file; librsslVACache.so.3.4.0.L1 and librsslVACache.so are symlinks to librsslVACache.so.1.
+The following script located at the base level of the package, creates the appropriate symlinks, and can be run as follows:

 	./LinuxSoLink

-This will create all necessary soft links for UPA example makefiles to link.
-It is suggested that any applications deployed using shared libraries follow a similar methodology to ensure proper versioning.
-Please see the LinuxSoLink script and the example makefiles for a reference.

 ##### Static Library Manifest

-    Library Name                       Package Version
+    Library                            Package Version
     ------------                       ---------------
-    librssl.a                          eta3.3.1.G2
+    librssl.a                          eta3.4.0.L1
-    librsslVA.a                        eta3.3.1.G2
+    librsslVA.a                        eta3.4.0.L1
-    librsslVACache.a                   eta3.3.1.G2
+    librsslVACache.a                   eta3.4.0.L1
-    libansi.lib                        eta3.3.1.G2
+    libansi.lib                        eta3.4.0.L1
-    libdacs.lib                        eta3.3.1.G2
+    libdacs.lib                        eta3.4.0.L1

 ##### Shared Library Manifest

-    Library Name                       Binary Version       Package Version
+    Library                            Binary Version       Package Version
     -------------                      --------------       ----------------
-    librssl.so.3.3.1.2                 librssl.so.9         eta3.3.1.G2
-    librsslVA.so.3.3.1.2               librsslVA.so.12      eta3.3.1.G2
+    librssl.so.3.4.0.0                 librssl.so.10         eta3.4.0.L1
+    librsslVA.so.3.4.0.0               librsslVA.so.13       eta3.4.0.L1

-    librsslVACache.so.3.3.1.2          librsslVACache.so.3  eta3.3.1.G2
+    librsslVACache.so.3.4.0.0          librsslVACache.so.3   eta3.4.0.L1
+    librsslRelMcast.so.3.4.0.0         librsslRelMcast.so.1  eta3.4.0.L1

 # ETA C-Edition Issues and Workarounds